JohnGu9/material-design-transform/README.md

 ## Property: keyId

 Change [keyId]() to toggle switch animation.
+Only keyId change will toggle animation.

 ## Alarm

+- New component only render before the old component exit animation completed.
-Switch animation state toggle by properties changing and transitionend event of opacity.
+- Switch animation state is toggled by properties changing and transitionend event of opacity.
 If opacity animate to 0 and toggle transitionend event that mean exit animation end.
 And if opacity animate to 1 and toggle transitionend event that mean enter animation end.
 Break transitionend event of opacity may break the component function.

 ## Container transform